What Makes D3 Playbooks Different

 - They’re Guided

 D3 playbooks guide SOC analysts through remediation steps, so that an inexperienced employee can act with the precision and confidence of a seasoned IR veteran.
 From basic investigative steps to data-loss decisions, and even digital forensics, D3 can clearly map out the correct steps, with added tooltips, forms, and checklists.
-This helps address the skills gap, by allowing less-skilled employees to perform tasks that could previously only be done by highly experienced analysts.
+This helps address the cybersecurity skills gap, by allowing less-skilled employees to perform tasks that could previously only be done by highly experienced analysts.

 - They’re Adaptable